tfeb/symbol-nicknames/README.md

 ### Invented problems
 But what's the real problem with the package system as it is?
 Well, the first answer is 'much less than people often think': if you're willing to think about package design, and in particular to think about it as a critical part of *language* design and realise that all programming is language design, then you pretty seldom run into problems that can't be solved fairly easily.
 As an example of this [conduit packages](https://tfeb.github.io/conduit-packages/ "Conduit packages") lets you do a lot of things that are possible but painful in CL, as well as now providing a variant of `defpackage` which is user-extensible.

 Of course people like to use packages in an absolutely terrible way for reasons I can't fathom.
-Generations of Lisp programmers have somehow been unable to understand that calling their package `XML`, `HTTP`, or `JSON`is not a good idea.
-More generally they still seem not to understand both that the package namespace is a scarce resource whichneeds to be structured so that clashes do not happen and that there is an absolutely obvious way of doing that: domain-structured names for packages.
+Generations of Lisp programmers have somehow been unable to understand that calling their package `XML`, `HTTP` or `JSON` is not a good idea.
+More generally they still seem not to understand both that the package namespace is a scarce resource which needs to be structured so that clashes do not happen and that there is an absolutely obvious way of doing that: domain-structured names for packages.
 Then, rather than using the package system to construct the language in which they want to write, they give up and use explicit package prefixes all over the place, resulting in code which is annoyingly hard to read.
 Because, even by very low standards, writing code like that is not practical with long, unique package names, we then get the whole package-local-nicknames horror: a workaround to a problem which simply never needed to exist.

 This is all just amazing.
 The *whole point* of Lisp is that *it is a language in which to invent languages*: it's a language in which, to solve a problem you first design a programming language in which to solve that problem.
 But somehow people have C++ envy and feel that they need to not only avoid doing the one thing Lisp is *for* but make their programs as unreadable as they can.
 Oh well, whatever.